PocketChangeJ/Brundle_Example/README.md

 ## Using Docker Container

 Docker provides a reproducible way of executing the same code.
 In the container for Brundle are all the packages and tools needed to run the pipleline are pre-installed.
-To run the container follow the following instructions:
+Below is a quick summary on how to run the container.

 First install “Docker Toolbox” [https://www.docker.com/products/docker-toolbox], then run the “Docker Quickstart Terminal”.